Miniature Books in Small Additions

 My road to bookbinding has been unconventional.
 While first loves were art and literature, neither was viewed as a viable career path.
 Grounded by pragmatic parents, I earned a mechanical engineering degree.
 After working in the private sector for a few years as a noise and vibration consultant, I began a nearly thirty year career in federal service.
 First at NASA pursuing new technologies for space station life support, then at EPA investigating environmental wrong-doing, I had the privilege of working alongside many brilliant, dedicated people.
 With my 2013 retirement, I finally had a real opportunity to pursue life-long interests seriously.
 One bookbinding session at the Craft Guild of Dallas and I was smitten.

-Since then, I have continued study at the Craft Guild, but also have attended classes and workshops with the American Academy of Bookbinding, the North Bennett Street School, the Guild of Book Workers, and the Society of Gilders.
-I am grateful for the opportunities to increase my knowledge and improve my skills while observing the exceptional binding practices of Laura Easterling, David Lawrence, Erin Fletcher, Don Glaister, James Reid-Cunningham, and Samuel Feinstein, among others.
-I enjoy membership in the Guild of Bookworkers, the Miniature Book Society, and the Society of Gilders.
+Since then, I have continued study at the Craft Guild, but also have attended classes and workshops with the New York Center for Book Arts, the North Bennett Street School, the Guild of Book Workers, and the Society of Gilders.
+I am grateful for the opportunities to increase my knowledge and improve my skills while observing the exceptional practices of numerous talented binders.
+I enjoy membership in the Guild of Bookworkers, the Miniature Book Society, the Movable Book Society and the Society of Gilders.